Palmer-Group-DSM/CodeKatas/Katas/ArgsKata.md

 ### Notes

 1. The schema definition is left intentionally vague in this kata description.
-Designing a concise schema syntax is an important part of this exercise.
+Designing a concise schema syntax is an important part of the exercise.
-2. The order of the argument does not need to match the order provided in the schema.
+2. The order of the arguments does not need to match the order provided in the schema.

 ## Additional Requirement
 Modify your program to support parsing lists.

-For example, if the schema specifies a list with a -l flag, it could be called as follows:
+For example, if the schema specifies a integer list with a -l flag, it could be called as follows:

     -l 1,-2,3